JuliaLang/Pkg.jl/docs/src/registries.md

 # **7.** Registries

-Registries contain information about packages, such as available releases, dependencies and where it can be downloaded.
+Registries contain information about packages, such as available releases and dependencies, and where they can be downloaded.
 The `General` registry (https://github.com/JuliaRegistries/General) is the default one, and is installed automatically.